jamming-peter96/Blue_blocker/README.md

 ---

+## 📋 Requirements & Parts List

+To build this project, the following components are required:

+* **Microcontroller:** 1x ESP32-WROOM-32E (or compatible ESP32 development board).
+* **RF Modules:** 2x nRF24L01+ (preferably the version with an external SMA antenna connector).
+* **Antennas:** 2x 2.4GHz SMA rubber duck antennas.
+* **Capacitors:** 2x 100 µF electrolytic capacitors (essential for power stability).
+* **Cabling:** High-quality jumper wires or a custom PCB.

+---

 ## 🛠️ Hardware & Specifications

-To ensure optimal performance and reliable frequency generation, the following components and hardware tweaks were implemented:
+To ensure optimal performance and reliable frequency generation, the following hardware tweaks were implemented:

-* **Microcontroller:** ESP32-WROOM-32E
-* **RF Modules:** 2x nRF24L01+ equipped with external **SMA rubber duck antennas** for improved range.
-* **Power Supply Stability:** Because the nRF24L01 modules experience high current spikes at maximum output power (`RF24_PA_MAX`), a **100 µF capacitor** was soldered directly across the VCC (3.3V) and GND pins of each module.
-This prevents voltage drops and MCU brownouts.
+* **Power Supply Stability:** Because the nRF24L01 modules experience high current spikes at maximum output power (`RF24_PA_MAX`), a **100 µF capacitor** must be soldered directly across the VCC (3.3V) and GND pins of each module.
+This prevents voltage drops, signal distortion, and MCU brownouts.

 ---

 ## 📈 Testing & Empirical Limitations

 The setup was evaluated against modern consumer hardware, specifically an iPhone 15 and Sony wireless headphones.

 ### Key Findings & Limitations:
 1. **Ineffective Against Modern Bluetooth Standards:** This project is **not** capable of completely severing connections or dropping packets entirely on newer Bluetooth hardware.
 2. **Audio Stuttering Only:** Testing with a *JBL Go 2* speaker and *Sony headphones* showed that the music playback does not stop.
 It only experiences **mild to moderate stuttering/choppiness**.
 Modern Adaptive Frequency Hopping (AFH) protocols mitigate the carrier interference quite effectively.
 3. **Range & Orientation:**
    * A maximum effective range of **up to 10 meters** was achieved.
 However, this only works if the target device is moved **slowly** away from the modules.
    * Line-of-sight and height matter significantly: Elevating the transmitter modules **higher off the ground** noticeably improves the interference effect.